 Camilla Roberson is a staff attorney at the Public Justice Center, concentrating on juvenile justice and health rights.
 As part of the Just Kids Partnership, she is part of a campaign to end the automatic prosecution of youth as adults in Maryland.
 Roberson has represented children with the Legal Aid Society-Juvenile Rights Division in New York as part of the Safe Families Domestic Violence Project, interned at the National Center for Youth Law, the National Center for Law and Economic Justice, and Human Rights Watch-Children’s Rights Project, and volunteered as a CASA.
 She spent 3 years at Nuestros Pequeños Hermanos, a home for orphaned and abandoned children in Honduras.
 She is a former Skadden Fellow and graduate of Columbia Law School, the University of Virginia, and the Bryn Mawr School in Baltimore.

 Sharon Rubinstein is a lawyer and former journalist with extensive communications and advocacy experience in the non-profit world.
-For nearly a decade, she was Communications Director at Advocates for Children and Youth in Baltimore, where she was also a lobbyist.
-She has been a communications consultant for numerous clients, including Medicaid Matters Maryland, Health Care for All, the Maryland Budget and Tax Policy Institute, and New York's Teaching Matters, Inc. In 2012, she was certified as a Licensed Consultant by the Standards for Excellence Institute, and she was named one of ten "leaders" by the Moving Maryland Forward Network.
+She is Communications Director for New York non-profit Teaching Matters, Inc. For nearly a decade, she was Communications Director at Advocates for Children and Youth in Baltimore, where she was also a lobbyist.
+She has been a communications consultant for numerous clients, including Medicaid Matters Maryland, Health Care for All, the Maryland Budget and Tax Policy Institute, and Teaching Matters.
+In 2012, she was certified as a Licensed Consultant by the Standards for Excellence Institute, and she was named one of ten "leaders" by the Moving Maryland Forward Network.

 Some of Ms. Rubinstein's writing credits include BusinessWeek Magazine; Newsweek International; CNN; CBS News, and the Baltimore Sun.
 Much of her writing has concerned social issues.
 She has been active in academia as well, and was a Senior Fellow at the University of Baltimore School of Law's Center for Families, Children and the Courts, which operates a Truancy Court Program that addresses student attendance problems.
 Ms. Rubinstein taught child advocacy courses at the University of Maryland's College Park Scholars program, and taught law and education policy for the George Washington University Graduate School of Education.
 Much earlier in her career, she was a federal law clerk.
 Ms. Rubinstein has a J.D. from the University of Michigan's School of Law, and a B.A. from Cornell University.